joahking/vhs/README.md

     $ vhs config rspec

 The first command copies a `.vhs.yml` file to your root with configuration options for VHS, check it out to see the options.
-The second command configures RSpec to use VHS.
+The second command copies a `spec/support/vhs.rb` to configure RSpec to use VHS.

 Now you are ready to run your specs using VHS.